Abhyom/mailstorm/README.md

-- This is a bulk email sender.
+- This is a bulk email sender which generates template using Deepseek openrouter API and uses gmail api with redis and bullMq to utilize a queue based system for Bulk mail sending.
+- Still in progress.
+80% completed. expected launch by August 2025